develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 When you want to start using MongoDB Atlas Data API on AWS, you need to use [AWS API Gateway](https://aws.amazon.com/api-gateway/).
-You can configure AWS API Gateway directly on [AWS console](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) but if you have at typical coder mindset, this approach probably starts causing some headache even before you do anything.
+You can configure AWS API Gateway directly on [AWS console](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) but if you have a typical coder mindset, this approach probably starts causing some headache even before you do anything.
 A classical coder of course wants to see everything as *code*, not as some complex menus on a confusing web console.
 You want to write your lambdas as *code* on *your* machine and neatly deploy your creation to the cloud from the command line.
 To create your first API Gateway application with SAM and *Python* language, have a look at this [workshop](https://catalog.workshops.aws/serverless-app-with-sam/en-US).
 You can develop Lambda functions with many languages, such as Java, JavaScript, Ruby, TypeScript, GO etc.